Parents as Partners in the Career Development Process

 - Encourage networking with New Paltz alumni and other professionals in their field of interest before they graduate.
 This includes job shadowing and informational interviewing.

-- Have your child meet with an advisor to develop an effective job search and social media strategy.
+- Have your child meet with the CRC staff to develop an effective job search and social media strategy.

 Location: Humanities Classroom Building, Room 105